albertorodzba/HelperSystemFrontend/src/app/core/README.md

 # DESCRIPTION

-Contains components for internal functionality
+Contains components for internal functionality and just loaded once